MarcusReiners/ReadTheRoom/README.md

 ## How it works

-1. Recording is started and stopped with ENTER, using a microphone array (arecord + sox, channel downmix to mono; `sox -d` on macOS)
+1. Recording starts automatically when the mic array's onboard VAD hears speech, and stops after a short trailing silence (`vad_input_loop`).
+Pressing ENTER still works as a manual override.
+Audio via arecord + sox with a channel downmix to mono; `sox -d` on macOS
 2. Transcription via a swappable STT provider (default: ElevenLabs Scribe; local `faster-whisper` fallback)
 3. Response from a swappable LLM provider via [LiteLLM](https://github.com/BerriAI/litellm) (default: OpenAI; any LiteLLM-supported provider works by changing one config value, incl. local Ollama)
 4. Speech synthesis via a swappable TTS provider (default: ElevenLabs; local Piper fallback), streamed sentence by sentence while the LLM is still generating
-5. Two daisy-chained LED matrix panels show the current state and eyes: panel 1 (status animations, can take over the answer as scrolling text), panel 2 (eyes that blink and track the last known speaker direction)
+5. A single LED matrix panel shows eyes that blink and track the last known speaker direction.
+Status (idle/listening/speaking) is shown separately on a 7-LED "tie" strip driven by the bridge ESP32
-6. An MG996R servo pans the head towards that same direction, for gesturing or turning to face incoming speech
+6. A DS3225 digital servo pans the head towards that same direction, for gesturing or turning to face incoming speech

-While the assistant is speaking, the answer can be redirected from speech to the display with `t` + ENTER — for example when a second person enters the room.

-7. A [Seeed XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) running the LD2450 firmware (`../mmWave/`) reads the sensor over UART and broadcasts target data over **ESP-NOW** (no WiFi AP/router involved — sidesteps the association/isolation issues plain WiFi ran into).
-A second, plain ESP32 DevKit running a small bridge firmware (`../mmWaveBridge/`) receives those ESP-NOW packets and relays them to the Pi as newline-delimited JSON over a USB-serial connection.
+7. A [Seeed XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) running the LD2450 firmware (`../mmWave/`) reads the sensor over UART and sends target data over **ESP-NOW** (no WiFi AP/router involved — sidesteps the association/isolation issues plain WiFi ran into).
+A second XIAO ESP32S3 running the bridge firmware (`../mmWaveBridge/`) receives those packets and relays them to the Pi as newline-delimited JSON over USB serial.
 The Pi reads that (`adapters/hardware/radar_ld2450.py::RadarLD2450Adapter`) and publishes `PersonCountChanged`/`RadarTargetsUpdated`.
-8. A small web chat app (`adapters/chat_bridge.py`, served at `http://<pi-address>:8765`) always mirrors the conversation as text and accepts typed messages as an alternative to speaking.
-When the radar detects a second person, the current/next answer is automatically redirected from speech to that chat instead of the LED matrix — reverting back to speech once alone again.
-A voice on/off toggle in the chat overrides this manually regardless of who's in the room.
+8. A small web app (`adapters/chat_bridge.py`, served at `http://<pi-address>:8765`) mirrors the conversation as text, accepts typed messages, and has a settings tab for the radar zone, servo calibration and turning range, voices, volume, system prompt and LLM model.
+When the radar detects a second person, the current/next answer is automatically redirected from speech to that chat — reverting back to speech once alone again.
+A voice on/off toggle overrides this manually regardless of who's in the room.

 ## Architecture